DimiTech/dimitech.github.io/_posts/2019-06-27-bit-flags-in-javascript.md

 Each one of the options is the next power of 2.
 This is easily achievable using the `shift left` operator `<<`.

-## 2. Definging the traversable directions
+## 2. Defining the traversable directions

 We define the traversable directions by chaining them using the bitwise OR (`|`)
 operator: